 - And many more subtle fingerprint fixes

-But here's the thing—stealth plugins aren't magic.
-They help pass basic bot tests, but sophisticated anti-bot systems (Cloudflare, DataDome) can still detect you through behavioral analysis, TLS fingerprinting, and other advanced techniques.
+But stealth plugins aren't magic.
+They help pass basic bot tests, but sophisticated anti-bot systems like Cloudflare and DataDome can still detect you through behavioral analysis, TLS fingerprinting, and other advanced techniques.

 function randomDelay(min, max) {